I didn’t like the city the first time I went to Cartagena.

 The Rosario Islands are located 1 hour by boat from Cartagena.
 They are heavenly, and if you can, I advise you to sleep there for 2 nights.

 Don’t you have the time?

-There are still several options to enjoy it in one day.
+There are still several boat tours from Cartagena to enjoy it in one day.

 21# Rent a private boat and explore the Rosario Islands

 Many boat owners rent their boats to tourists in Cartagena.
 If you know the right people, you can get away with it for a reasonable budget and enjoy a much more fun experience than a group tour.

 We give you several tips to find the best Cartagena boat rentals.